cstrelioff/chrisstrelioffws-sandbox/blog/html/_sources/2014/09/11/medical_tests_a_first_example_of_bayesian_calculations.txt

 Medical tests, a first example of Bayesian calculations
 =======================================================

+**[edit: 2015, May 26]** I have a post that runs through all of these calculations using Python and a package named Lea-- check it out:
+:ref:`bayes medical tests with python`!

 In this post I will discuss a first example of a Bayesian calculation using a well-known example of testing for breast cancer.
 I choose this example for a few reasons: